MichalOpoka/ecfr/cfr/title-20-Employees-Benefits/chapter-V-Employment-Training-Administration-Department-Labor/part-651-General-Provisions-Governing-WagnerPeyser-Act-Employment-Service/section-651.10.md

 ##### § 651.10 Definitions of terms used in this part and parts 652, 653, 654, and 658 of this chapter. #####

-Link to an amendment published at 88 FR 82723, Nov.
-24, 2023.

 In addition to the definitions set forth in sec.
-3 of WIOA, the following definitions apply to the regulations in parts 652, 653, 654, and 658 of this chapter:
+3 of the Workforce Innovation and Opportunity Act (WIOA), codified at 29 U.S.C.
+3101 *et seq.,* the following definitions apply to the regulations in parts 652, 653, 654, and 658 of this chapter:

 *Act* means the Wagner-Peyser Act (codified at 29 U.S.C.
 49 *et seq.*).